 HOW MANY SQUARES?

-I made 60 squares and had 6 x 10 squares, however I feel it could be even better to go eight squares wide, but since it was a stash buster project and I just wanted to use what I had, that’s what I made…
+I made 60 squares and had 6 x 10 square., However I feel it could be even better to go eight squares wide.
+Since it was a stash buster project and I just wanted to use what I had, that’s what I made…

 Each square measures approximately

 4.5 inches/12 cm x 4.5 inches/12 cm which is a six round granny square

 FINAL MEASUREMENTS with border : 32 inches/80 cm x 51 inches/ 130 cm

 - GRANNY SQUARES If you are a crochet beginner and just learning to make granny squares here is a tutorial for you ( see below).
 I made 4 x solid colour squares and 32 x a different coloured each round squares.
 Some used blue as a main colour, others white.
 Again, it was merely based on the amounts of yarn I had.
 I didn’t think it was necessary to reinvent the wheel by teaching you a granny square so you can find granny square instructions HERE

 2. HEART GRANNY SQUARES : I don’t know about you , but many of us crocheters have learned a lot from the lovely Bella Coco Crochet and this is my go to for learning how to make a heart granny square.
 You can find her instruction to make the heart square HERE